Wildlife Watching at Kings Gap Environmental Education Center

-Kings Gap straddles South Mountain, which rises in elevation from 700 feet to 1400 feet above sea level.
+Rising in elevation from 700 feet to 1400 feet above sea level, Kings Gap straddles South Mountain.
 This dramatic elevation change gives Kings Gap two distinct forest habitats.

 On the lower slopes of South Mountain is a forest habitat of white oak, red oak, and tulip trees, and sparse undergrowth.
 In the tree canopy, birds like scarlet tanagers, Baltimore orioles, and vireos hunt for insects to feed their young.